nation3/agreements-contracts/packages/contracts/README.md

 rm -r build-info;
 ```

-Alternatively, we can use the Verify.ts script to verify contracts."
+Alternatively, we can use the Verify.ts script to verify contracts:
 ```
 ts-node script/Verify.ts
 ```